duckonomy/ianpark.dev/src/content/post/spring-to-go-5.md

 Dear Java developers clutching their try-catch blocks,

-Let's talk about Go's error handling - you know, that thing that made you go "eww, what's with all these `if err != nil` checks?" when you first saw Go code.
-I get it.
+Let's talk about Go's error handling - you know, that thing that made you go "eww, what's with all these `if err != nil` checks?" when you first saw Go code. *I get it*.
 I was once like you, comfortable in the warm embrace of Java's exception handling, but let me tell you a story about how I learned to stop worrying and love the explicit error.

-## The Java Way: Throwing Caution to the Wind
+# The Java Way: Throwing Caution to the Wind

 In Java, we're used to code that looks something like this: